The Blackstone griddle is a multipurpose cooking surface that can be used for anything from frying, and searing, to even baking.

 What is medium heat on a griddle?

+As we know there are many Blackstone temperature settings.
 The exact temperature that corresponds to “medium heat” on a griddle can vary depending on the specific griddle and the type of heat source being used.

 In general, however, medium heat on a griddle is typically around 375-450 degrees Fahrenheit.